-- Understand how ARVs work. - List the goals of therapy with ART. - Discuss the general benefits and challenges in the use of ARVs. - Be familiar with the schedule and side effects associated with the first-line ART drugs. - List symptoms that should be referred to the physician. - Apply the topics in case studies.
+- Understand how ARVs work - List goals of ART therapy - Discuss the general benefits and challenges in the use of ARVs - Be familiar with the schedule and side effects associated with first-line ART drugs - List symptoms that should be referred to the physician - Apply the topics in case studies

-What Is ART?
+What is ART?
 (Slide 1)

-- ART (also called antiretroviral therapy) is a combination of drugs that are used to treat patients with HIV. - ART does not completely destroy the virus or cure the disease. - ART reduces the amount of the virus in the body (viral load) by stopping it from multiplying.
+- ART (antiretroviral therapy) is a combination of drugs used to treat patients with HIV - ART does not completely destroy the virus or cure the disease - ART reduces the amount of the virus in the body (viral load) by stopping it from multiplying

-What Is ART?
+What is ART?
 (Slide 2)

-- With less virus in the body, the immune system can become stronger and fight infections better, so the patient will get sick less often. - Based on current knowledge, once a person is taking ART, he or she must continue to take it for the rest of his or her life. - ART drugs must never be shared with others.
+- With less virus in the body the immune system can become stronger and fight infections better so the patient will get sick less often - Based on current knowledge, once a person is taking ART, he or she must continue to take it for the rest of his or her life - ART drugs must never be shared with others